All documents

 manageDatabase:ListBackup View Allows viewing backup service information.

-manageDatabase:EnableBackup Create Allows enabling Backup & Restore for a database.
+manageDatabase:EnableBackup Create Allows enabling backup and restore service for a database cluster.

-manageDatabase:DeleteBackup Edit Allows disabling Backup & Restore for a database.
+manageDatabase:DeleteBackup Edit Allows disabling backup and restore service for a database cluster.

-manageDatabase:CreateJobBackup Create Allows creating backup jobs for a database.
+manageDatabase:CreateJobBackup Create Allows creating backup jobs for a database cluster.

 manageDatabase:ViewJobBackup View Allows viewing backup job details.

-manageDatabase:RunNowJobBackup Create Allows triggering an on-demand backup snapshot for a database.
+manageDatabase:RunNowJobBackup Create Allows triggering an on-demand backup snapshot for a database cluster.

-manageDatabase:Restore Create Allows restoring a database from backup or recover to a point in time.
+manageDatabase:Restore Create Allows restoring a database cluster from backup or recover to a point in time.